Top Restaurants and Culinary Experiences on Louisiana's Northshore

 Del Porto Ristorante

-Chef/owners pof Del Porto, David and Torre Solazzo, are three-time James Beard Award nominees for their modern take on Italian fare made with Louisiana ingredients.
+Chef/owners of Del Porto, David and Torre Solazzo, are three-time James Beard Award nominees for their modern take on Italian fare made with Louisiana ingredients.
 Del Porto, located in a prime spot in downtown Covington, is a great spot for a candle-lit dinner and a delicious cocktail.

 Sal & Judy's

-Locals love the Creole Italian fare, pastas and seafood at Sal & Judy's in Lacombe.
-This local favorite has been in business since 1974 and owned by Sicilian native Chef Sal Impastato - so you know it's the real deal!
+Locals love the Creole Italian fare, pasta and seafood at Sal & Judy's in Lacombe.
+This local favorite has been in business since 1974 and is owned by Sicilian native Chef Sal Impastato - so you know it's the real deal!
 Loyal patrons enjoy the Brucioloni stuffed with cheese, Italian sausage and ground beef.
 Sal & Judy's also sells homemade pasta sauces, dressings and more.

 Trey Yuen Cuisine of China